Penticton: Education

 Penticton is served by School District 67 Okanagan Skaha, a school district with education institutions also based in nearby communities Naramata, Kaleden, and Summerland; its head office is held in Penticton itself.
 The district administers children from kindergarten to grade 12 locally, those of which are between kindergarten to grade five attend elementary schools, while children in grades between grade six to eight attend middle schools; ninth to 12th graders are served by secondary schools.
 School District 67 Okanagan Skaha currently maintains 11 elementary schools, four middle schools, and three secondary schools, including Penticton Secondary School and Princess Margaret Secondary School.
 On June 30, 2016, School District 67 closed McNicoll Park Middle School.
 During the 2016/2017 school year School District 67 operated 10 elementary schools, 3 middle schools, and 3 high schools.
 Penticton has three independent schools; Penticton Christian School, Holy Cross School, and Concordia Lutheran School.

 The Conseil scolaire francophone de la Colombie-Britannique operates two Francophone schools: école Entre-lacs primary school and the école secondaire de Penticton.

-The city is home to a Sprott Shaw College campus, and an Okanagan College campus, the latter of which, in 2010, had an enrollment of 610.
+The city is home to a Sprott Shaw College campus, and an Okanagan College campus, the latter of which, in 2010, had an enrolment of 610.
 It also contains the Okanagan Hockey School, which has had partnerships with professional hockey teams, such as the Vancouver Canucks.

 The Penticton Public Library was founded in 1909; from 1948 to 1968, it was a part of the Okanagan Regional Library.
 In 1968, a successful referendum separated the library from the Okanagan Regional Library.